 Best Drag Clicking Mouse - FAQs

 No, drag clicking is a selective feature that not all mice support.
 For drag clicking, the mouse switch and the button must be able to activate multiple times in a second, all under one continuous movement.
-Most mice do not support this feature by design, since the switches that are used in those mice are not meant to be activated multiple times a second.
-Specific drag clicking mice are needed for this purpose, like the ones we have picked in the roundup above.

 How could we improve this post?
 Please Help us. ✍